OpenPodcar/OpenPodcar/README.md

 - X-axis for steering control

-### D. GMapping, Move_base and TEB planner
+### B. Move_base Control

-This section explains how to drive the OpenPodcar autonomous mode.
+This section explains how to drive the OpenPodcar in autonomous control mode using GMapping, move_base and the TEB planner.
 - Check that the lidar Ethernet, Pololu USB and Arduino USb cables are all connected to the laptop
 - Change the path of Velodyne point_cloud in *velodyne.launch** to the path corresponding to that of your laptop
 - open a first terminal and type: